Skip to main content

 info

-In this tutorial, we will build the Docker image for the OHIF Viewer and OHIF server as defined in the default.js config.
-If you need a custom build, you can modify the configuration file to include your data sources and then build the Docker image.
-For more information on data sources, see here.
+In this tutorial, we will build the Docker image for the OHIF Viewer and OHIF server as defined in the default.js config which points to our server and our studies.

 docker build . -t ohif-viewer-image